CalAIM at HPSM

 Members who were enrolled in the Multipurpose Senior Services Program (MSSP) or Whole Person Care (WPC), which included the Community Care Settings Pilot (CCSP) and Bridges to Wellness (BWT), before January 1, 2022 were automatically enrolled in ECM.

 All other newly identified members must be Medi-Cal members.
-Medi-Cal members with a Kaiser assigned PCP need to seek ECM services through Kaiser.
+Medi-Cal members with Kaiser as their primary care provider need to seek ECM services through Kaiser.
 CareAdvantage members do not qualify for ECM.

 Medi-Cal members must fall into one of the following populations of focus to be eligible for services: